movebank/movebank-api-doc/movebank-api.md

 These results provide the study name (`study`), the study's database ID (`id`), owner-provided study details, calculated study statistics, and information about the access [permissions](https://www.movebank.org/cms/movebank-content/permissions-and-sharing) of the user credentials used for the request.
 Here are some tips to interpreting the results, in particular if you are looking for studies and researchers that could be relevant to a particular project:

 * For definitions see [http://vocab.nerc.ac.uk/collection/MVB](http://vocab.nerc.ac.uk/collection/MVB).
-* You can create a link to a study page in Movebank using the `id`, e.g., here for study 1338487915: https://www.movebank.org/cms/webapp?gwt_fragment=page=studies,path=study1338487915
+* You can create a link to a study page in Movebank using the `id`, e.g., for study [1338487915](https://www.movebank.org/cms/webapp?gwt_fragment=page=studies,path=study1338487915).
-* Summary statistics about the studies (contained in `number_of_deployments`, `number_of_individuals`, `number_of_tags`, `timestamp_first_deployed_location`, `timestamp_last_deployed_location`, `number_of_deployed_locations`, `taxon_ids`, `sensor_type_ids`) are updated approximately once per day.
+* Summary statistics about the studies, contained in `number_of_deployments`, `number_of_individuals`, `number_of_tags`, `timestamp_first_deployed_location`, `timestamp_last_deployed_location`, `number_of_deployed_locations`, `taxon_ids`, `sensor_type_ids`, are updated approximately once per day.
 * If `number_of_deployments` is empty but `number_of_tags` is not, this can mean the owner has uploaded data but hasn't yet defined deployments on animals.
 [See instructions for the owner to add deployments.](https://www.movebank.org/cms/movebank-content/upload-qc#add_deployments)
 * If `taxon_ids` is empty but `number_of_individuals` is not, this means the owner has created animals but has not defined the species.
-If you are searching for specific species or taxa, we recommend also searching the table for common names that are usually stored in the `name` `study_objective`.
+If you are searching for specific species or taxa, we recommend also searching the table for common names that are usually stored in the `name` or `study_objective`.
 [See instructions for the owner to assign taxa to animals.](https://www.movebank.org/cms/movebank-content/upload-qc#add_missing_species)
 * If `timestamp_last_deployed_location` is in the future, this can indicate that tags have sent false timestamps through a live feed (i.e., the incorrect timestamp has been accurately received and imported from the tag) or that the owner mapped the timestamp format incorrectly when importing data files.
-See instructions for the owner to flag outliers [manually](https://www.movebank.org/cms/movebank-content/event-editor#manually_mark_outliers) or [using filters](https://www.movebank.org/cms/movebank-content/data-filters) or [fix incorrectly mapped values](https://www.movebank.org/cms/movebank-content/upload-qc#fix_incorrectly_mapped_values).
+See instructions for the owner to flag outliers [manually](https://www.movebank.org/cms/movebank-content/event-editor#manually_mark_outliers) or [using filters](https://www.movebank.org/cms/movebank-content/data-filters) and to [fix incorrectly mapped values](https://www.movebank.org/cms/movebank-content/upload-qc#fix_incorrectly_mapped_values).
 * The `principal_investigator_email` is only provided in cases that the PI is not assigned to a Movebank account.
 See [Security, access permission and authentication](#security-data-access-and-authentication) for more about contacting data owners.

 ### Get a list of studies based on access permission